 ARHM, the Association of Retirement Housing Managers, is the body for managers and landlords of leasehold schemes for retired people, including resident management companies.
 Its members agree to comply with its Code of Practice for private retirement schemes and to offer leaseholders access to an independent ombudsman scheme.

 LEASE provides free advice and guidance to leaseholders and landlords on all aspects of leasehold law, including problems with service charges, forfeiture and rights to lease extension and freehold acquisition.
-LEASE is funded by the Department for Communities and Local Government and the Welsh Government.
+LEASE is funded by the Ministry of Housing, Communities and Local Government and by the Welsh Government.

 Other useful addresses